CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 A pragmatic approach is usually not possible with a controller-less management of the access points, since the user communication passes directly from the access point via the switch into the internal networks.

 To provide roaming functions, autonomous networks are spanned between the individual access points, usually in the default VLAN.
-Whether the requirements for the operation of the access points are compatible with the security requirements can be checked with the following questions:
+Whether the requirements for operating the access points are compatible with the security requirements can be checked with the following questions:

 * Is the communication between the access points sufficiently cryptographically secured with each other?
 * Is the group of employees with access to mirror ports at the switches known and limited?
 * Is an unused switch port released from the default VLAN?
-* Is a hardware authentication set up on the switch port?
+* Is hardware authentication set up on the switch port?
 * Are the roaming functions realized by bridging and tunneling methods?
 * Does guest access communication end in a cryptographic tunnel in the DMZ?
-Even for access points that are administered without a controller, only authorized access points of the institution that have been included in the established processes must be connected to the network.
+Even for access points that are managed without a controller, only authorized access points of the institution that have been included in the established processes must be connected to the network.
 Use IEEE 802.1X to ensure that this requirement is met.
 The legitimate access of terminals to the WLAN should also be checked using IEEE 802.1X and EAP-TLS.

 All access points receive their operating software directly from the assigned WLAN management system (WNMS).
 The operating software of an access point should be updated via a cryptographically secured channel.
 If the operating software is exchanged on the basis of clear-text protocols, then the integrity of the software should be verified by means of signatures.